FAQ

 Relationship between Acceleration Configuration and Acceleration Line

-1. Bandwidth Sharing Feature: An acceleration line can be bound by multiple acceleration configurations, and these configurations share the bandwidth of the acceleration line.
+- Bandwidth Sharing: An acceleration line can be bound by multiple acceleration configurations, which share the bandwidth of the acceleration line.

-Why do I see a large number of fixed IP addresses accessing the origin server?
+Why do I see a large number of fixed IP addresses accessing the source site server?

-Note: The security policies of cloud service providers or IDC related to the origin server may be sensitive to a large number of TCP short connections in a short period.
-For example, competing products like Anjian or Cloud Shield might mistakenly block these IPs without your awareness.
-For security reasons, it is recommended to obtain the outbound EIP list on the acceleration line detail page and add it to the Cloud Shield whitelist in advance (including the trusted list of competing CDN vendors and the WAF product whitelist).
+Note: The security policies of the cloud service providers or IDCs related to the origin server may be sensitive to a large number of TCP short connections within a short period of time.
+For example, security products like Anqishi and Cloud Shield from other vendors may mistakenly block such IPs without your knowledge.
+For security reasons, it is recommended that after obtaining the list of outbound EIPs on the details page of the acceleration line, you add them to the whitelist of Cloud Shield in advance (including the trust list of CDN vendors from other vendors and the whitelist of WAF products).

 How to obtain the real IP of the visitor?

-Your business data traffic is transmitted (you can obtain the real IP of visitors through the toa module).
+Transmit your business data traffic (you can obtain the real IP of visitors through the toa module).

-Due to NAT conversion occurring via the acceleration line, the source client IP seen in the business log becomes the PathX outbound IP.
-If you need to get the real client IP, you can install the UCloud Global custom-developed kernel toa module on the origin server, allowing the application to obtain the real source client IP without modifying any code.
+Due to passing through the acceleration line, a NAT conversion occurs, and the source client IP seen in the business logs becomes the outbound IP of PathX.
+If you need to obtain the real client IP, you can install the kernel toa module custom-developed by UCloud Global on the origin server, enabling the application to obtain the real source client IP without having to modify the code.

 Linux System